Qolzam/react-blog/readme.md

 - Amir Movahedi

 # License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details